mnelissen/coo/README.md

 The language COO stands for 'C Object Oriented'.
 It adds object oriented features to C but keeps the emphasis on lightweight and simple.
 So why not use C++ then?
 Reasons to dislike C++:
+* has many traps, e.g. around default-defined and explicit constructors
+* constructors cannot fail gracefully, have to throw exception
-* C++ causes programmers to write (over?)complicated template-heavy code
+* causes programmers to write (over?)complicated template-heavy code
-* C++ templates cause very slow compile times (just including the std lib!)
+* templates cause very slow compile times (just including the std lib!)
 * template-heavy code tends to get bloated (although this also depends on how they are defined)
 * need to define all methods in the class header file, no 'static' as in C
-  * this in turn tends to cause (unnecessary) recompilations of source files
+  * tends to cause more (unnecessary) recompilations of source files
 * exceptions easily turn into a way of use: just throw them, never handled

 On the other hand, C++ also has many useful features.
 Some of those can be